thatdudemitch/portfolio-about-me/README.md

 # Portfolio About-Me
 Mitchel Severe Portfolio Page.
 It can be viewed [here](https://thatdudemitch.github.io/portfolio-about-me/)

-\n Used HTML / CSS / Flexbox
+Used HTML / CSS / Flexbox